ronin-rb/ronin-core/README.md

 ronin-core is a core library providing common functionality for all ronin libraries.

+ronin-core is part of the [ronin-rb] project, a toolkit for security research and development.

 ## Features

 * Provides access to the XDG directories (`~/.config/`, `~/.cache/`,